Godswilly/react-calculator/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues, and feature requests are welcome!

 Feel free to check the [issues page](https://github.com/Godswilly/react-calculator/issues).

 ## Show your support

-Give a ⭐️ if you like this project!
+Give an ⭐️ , if you like this project!

 ## Acknowledgments
 - [Microverse Inc](https://www.microverse.org/)